How to Catch a Fish? A Step by Step Guide

 Fishing line attractors

-Fishing line attractors are a way to catch fish by putting light on structures above or below the water to draw fish to them so that they can be caught.
+Fishing line attractors are a way to catch fish by putting light on structures above or below the water to draw fish to them so they can be caught.

 Shrimp baiting

 Recreational fishermen use shrimp baiting as a technique to catch shrimp.
 Long poles, bait, and a cast net are used.
-Once a spot has been marked with poles, bait is dropped into the water close to the pole.
+Once a spot is marked with poles, bait is dropped into the water close to the pole.
 Shrimp are caught in the cast net after a while by throwing it as close to the bait as feasible.

 Payaos